munificent/game-programming-patterns/book/singleton.markdown

     ^code 2

-    Now we turn `IFileSystem` into a Singleton:
+    Now we turn `FileSystem` into a Singleton:

     ^code 3